-The Company accounts for software to be sold or otherwise marketed in accordance with ASC 985-20, Costs of Software to be Sold, Leased or Marketed ("ASC 985-20") which requires capitalization of certain software development costs subsequent to the establishment of technological feasibility.
+The Company accounts for software to be sold or otherwise marketed in accordance with ASC 985-20, Costs of Software to be Sold, Leased or Marketed (ASC 985-20) which requires capitalization of certain software development costs subsequent to the establishment of technological feasibility.
 The Company defines establishment of technological feasibility as the completion of a working model.
 Software development costs for software to be sold or otherwise marketed incurred prior to the establishment of technological feasibility are included in research and development and are expensed as incurred.
 Software development costs incurred subsequent to the establishment of technological feasibility through the period of general market availability of the product are capitalized, if material.

-In fiscal 2014 and 2013, the Company capitalized approximately \$0.8 million and \$0.2 million, respectively of software development costs in accordance with ASC 985-20.
-At March 31, 2014 and 2013, total capitalized software development costs included in other long-term assets was approximately \$1.0 million and \$0.2 million, respectively, and accumulated amortization costs related to capitalized software was approximately \$0.1 million and \$0, respectively.
-Prior to March 31, 2012, costs incurred by the Company between the completion of the working model and the point at which the product is ready for general release have been insignificant.
-Accordingly, all software development costs for software to be sold or otherwise marketed incurred prior to March 31, 2012 have been expensed as incurred.
+In fiscal 2015 and 2014, the Company capitalized approximately \$0 and \$0.8 million, respectively, of software development costs in accordance with ASC 985-20.
+At March 31, 2015 and 2014, total capitalized software development costs included in other long-term assets was approximately \$1.0 million, and accumulated amortization costs related to capitalized software was approximately \$0.5 million and \$0.1 million, respectively.

-The Company accounts for computer software developed or obtained for internal use in accordance with ASC 350-40, Internal Use Software ("ASC 350-40"), which requires capitalization of certain software development costs incurred during the application development stage.
-No such costs were capitalized during the periods presented.
+The Company accounts for computer software developed or obtained for internal use in accordance with ASC 350-40, Internal Use Software (ASC 350-40), which requires capitalization of certain software development costs incurred during the application development stage.
+In fiscal 2015, the Company capitalized \$1.5 million in accordance with ASC 350-40, of which \$0.8 million is classified as property and equipment and \$0.7 million is classified as long-term assets.
+In fiscal 2014, no such costs were capitalized.
+At March 31, 2015, the projects had not yet been placed into service, and accordingly no amortization has been recognized.